-- 1. In considering whether a particular arrangement is discriminatory or not, the Court will adopt the "but for" test, to look at whether there is less favourable treatment on the ground of a person's sex.
+- whether 1.
+In considerina particular arrangement а discriminatory or not, the Court will adopt the "but for" test, to look at whether there is a less favourable treatment on the ground of a person's sex.
 For example, if a female would have received the same treatment as a male but for her sex, then there is discrimination. - 2.
 The intention or motive of the defendant to discriminate is not a necessary condition to liability, though it may be a relevant consideration.
 A prima facie case of discrimination will arise when a particular arrangement has the effect of favouring some persons because of their sex or marital status.